awcodes/filament-tiptap-editor/README.md

 - default: includes all available tools
 - simple
-- barebone
+- minimal

 See `filament-tiptap-editor.php` config file for modifying profiles to add / remove buttons from the editor or to create your own.

-Tools can also be added on a per instance basis.
-Using the `->tools()` modifier will overwrite the profile set for the instance.
+Tools can also be added on a per-instance basis by using the `->tools()` modifier to overwrite the profile set for the instance.
 A full list of tools can be found in the `filament-tiptap-editor.php` config file under the default profile setting.

 ### Media / Images